malerba118/react-use-database/README.md

 ## `mergeEntities(entitiesPatch, customizer)`

-Method to deep merge an entities patch onto the current entities object to produce next entities state.
+Deep merges an entities patch onto the current entities object to produce next entities state.

 * `entitiesPatch`: **required** function or partial entities object.
 If function, one argument will be passed, the current entities.
 Under the hood, lodash's mergeWith is called to merge the entitiesPatch onto the current entities to produce the next enitities object.
+* `options`: **optional** options
-* `customizer`: **optional** overrides [default customizer implementation](https://gist.github.com/malerba118/20b8bd16f6fe73568511f5c57b84a2b2) passed to lodash's [mergeWith](https://lodash.com/docs/#mergeWith)
+  - `customizer`: overrides [default customizer implementation](https://gist.github.com/malerba118/20b8bd16f6fe73568511f5c57b84a2b2) passed to lodash's [mergeWith](https://lodash.com/docs/#mergeWith)

 ### Usage